 Business leaders are all too familiar with the “skills gap” in the U.S. workforce.
 For example, more than 95 percent of surveyed Business Roundtable member CEOs indicated that their companies suffer from skills shortages.
 Learn more here about the gap and what companies are doing to close it.

 Business Roundtable and ACT Foundation co-lead the National Network of Business and Industry Associations to tackle this challenge head on.
 By bringing together organizations that lead businesses, represent specific sectors of the economy and develop certification standards for workers, business leaders are taking a major step forward in closing the skills gap.

 The National Network leverages the work of these organizations to develop solutions to a common challenge: finding skilled talent to fill open jobs.
 Its membership represents the primary sectors of the U.S. economy, which make up the source of nearly 75 percent of projected job growth by 2020 (an estimated 30 million new jobs).
-With funding support from ACT Foundation, the Bill and Melinda Gates Foundation, Joyce Foundation and Lumina Foundation, the National Network’s goal is to permanently align learning with solid employment opportunities and life success.
+With funding support from ACT Foundation, the Walmart Foundation, Joyce Foundation and Lumina Foundation, the National Network’s goal is to permanently align learning with solid employment opportunities and life success.

-The National Network is working to bridge the "skills gap" by clarifying the skills, training and credentials employers are looking for; improving the learning opportunities associated with those qualifications; and defining pathways to careers in their industries.
+The Business Roundtable and the National Network are working to bridge the "skills gap" by clarifying the skills, training and credentials employers are looking for; improving the learning opportunities associated with those qualifications; and defining pathways to careers in their industries.